Danielle O’Neill - Head Trainer - Certified Professional Dog Trainer

 After returning from Kuwait Ashley then moved to Florida where she worked her second and third partners, a 3 year old German shepherd, Alex and a 2 year old Belgian Malinois, Lord.
 While stationed at MacDill Air Force Base, Ashley was afforded the great opportunity to attend the Kennel Master/Trainer Course where she became certified to teach and lead k9/handler teams under her command.

 In July of 2016, Ashley found herself in Ohio where she continues her career as a Military Working Dog Handler with her 2 year old Belgian Malinois, Wiktor.
 She is also the kennel trainer where she prepares and advances K9/handler teams for daily missions and deployments.
-Ashley is a volunteer at SICSA animal shelter where she is a member of their MOD Squad and assists them in training dogs that have showed to have mild problem behaviors.
-Ashley is married and shares her home with a pack of 6 dogs of various breeds.
+Ashley was a volunteer at SICSA animal shelter where she is a member of their MOD Squad and assists them in training dogs that have showed to have mild problem behaviors.

 Greg started off in the Property Management field.
 During that time, he would use his Border Collies to humanely deter geese from the properties he managed.
 When his company downsized, Greg decided to start his own goose management company.
 Stalk and Awe Geese Management, LLC is now a successful goose management company in Dayton and the surrounding areas.

 Greg’s role with Train Your Pup is teaching the puppy and beginner classes.
 His patience and understanding of how to create a bond between handler and dog make him ideal for this position.
-Greg loves to find new and fun ways to encourage young dogs and challenge handlers.
-Greg is also currently working on his certification from C.A.T.C.H.
+Greg loves to find new and fun ways to encourage young dogs.